20+ IT Cover Letter Examples for Information Technology Jobs

 ---|

-The salutation on a cover letter for IT jobs is the easiest part to write, but it’s also the easiest area to get wrong.
+The salutation in an IT cover letter is one of the simplest parts to write, but it’s also one of the easiest to get wrong.

 According to brain scans and imaging science which your tech background will allow you to understand better than I ever could, people love hearing their own names.

-Flex your tech muscle, and find their name.
-Search LinkedIn or crawl through the company’s about page to find the name of the hiring manager or CIO.
+Show off your tech skills and track down their name.
+You can search LinkedIn or browse the company’s "About" page to find the hiring manager’s or CIO’s name.

 Use something like Dear Hiring Manager.
 It’s neutral and still way more effective than To Whom It May Concern.